 - Verb tense and Modal Verbs

 - Basic Usage of prepositions

 Also, go through a list of idioms and their meanings.
-You can expect 1 to 2 questions on idioms and phrases.
-The exam features a number of easy fill in the blank questions, which are essentially based on the correct use of prepositions and conjunctions.
-Most of these can be solved easily if you posses good reading skills.
+Further, the exam also features a number of easy fill-in-the-blank questions, which are essentially based on the correct use of prepositions and conjunctions.
+Most of these can be solved easily if you posses good knowledge of grammar rules and conventions.

-Vocabulary: In general, SNAP features questions such as Synonyms, Antonyms and Fill in the Blanks based on vocabulary knowledge.
-The level of the words used in these questions varies from moderate to hard.
-You are advised to revise the words you have learnt till now and also go through the Bulls Eye visual vocab word list for learning words.
+Vocabulary: SNAP features questions such as Synonyms, Antonyms and Fill-in-the-Blanks based on vocabulary knowledge.
+The level of the words used in these questions varies from moderate to difficult.
+For this topic also, diverse reading can prove really useful.
+You can use flash cards for new words and try practicing them through your day-to-day communication.

-Verbal Reasoning: Although para-jumbles and critical reasoning do not feature heavily in the SNAP verbal section, you can still go through the basics of these topics and solve 30 to 40 questions for each.
+Verbal Reasoning: Although para-jumbles and critical reasoning do not feature heavily in the SNAP verbal section, you can still go through the basics of these topics and practice the related questions through previous year papers.
 This would ensure you are prepared for any eventuality in the exam.